stdombek/docs/content/en/docs/Acquisitions/Additional topics/Invoice adjustments/index.md

 ## Is there a way to save adjustments that are commonly applied to invoices?
-Yes, for commonly used adjustments, it is recommended that these be added to Settings > Invoices as preset adjustments, which can be applied to relevant invoices.
+Yes, for commonly used adjustments, it is recommended that these be added to **Settings > Invoices** as [preset adjustments](../../../settings/settings_invoices/settings_invoices/#settings--invoices--adjustments), which can be applied to relevant invoices.
 If a library wishes to apply a preset adjustment to every invoice, check the **Always show** box.
-The adjustment will be proactively applied to every newly created invoice, but may be edited or deleted on each individual invoice, as needed.  {{Needs documentation links}}
+The adjustment will be proactively applied to every newly created invoice, but may be edited or deleted on each individual invoice, as needed.